alokmaurya22/extrabite-backend-2/README.md

-Here’s your improved version of the README file, with **perfect formatting, corrected grammar, enhanced consistency, and better structure**, while **preserving the original content exactly** as requested:

----

 # Extrabite Backend

 A Spring Boot-based backend application for the ExtraBite platform, providing a comprehensive API for food donation and community sharing services.